jvican/jvican.github.io/content/post/reduce-compile-times.md

 In the past, I've also noticed that a slow workflow discourages me from adding complete test suites (the more tests I add the more I need to wait to compile) or making experiments in the code.
-That has rendered my experience as an Scala developer less pleasant.
+That has rendered my experience as a Scala developer less pleasant.

 But this time I decided to fight Bloop compilation times, and documented my experience so that you can too.